 So, what exercise is best for you?
-Ayurveda: The magic of living wisely, the Indian system of herbal medicine, may have the answer.
+Ayurveda, the Indian system of herbal medicine, may have the answer.

-In Ayurveda, there are three different body types or constitutions known as ‘dosha’: The kapha dosha The pitta dosha and The vata dosha.
+In Ayurveda, there are three different body types or constitutions known as ‘dosha’: Kapha Pitta and Vata.
 Each dosha will have certain characteristics and body types.
-Try out our Dosha quiz and find out which one you are.
+Try out our dosha quiz and find out which one you are.